SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 After submitting a pull request, the PWA Kit team will review it and consider it for merging.

 The team periodically closes any abandoned pull requests that they find.

-## Contributor License Agreement (CLA)

-All external contributors must sign the [Contributor License Agreement](https://cla.salesforce.com/sign-cla) (CLA).
-A prompt to sign the agreement appears whenever a pull request is submitted.